MelisAnaturk/CMIC_deep_learning_projects/README.md

 │   └── T1.nii.gz
 ```

-In a seperate ```labels.csv```, you will need to include the ID, label and file pathway for each participant in your sample.
+Where ```labels.csv``` contains the ID, label and file pathway for each participant in your sample, which will be necessary for when you are training and evaluating your model.

 ### 5. Prepare your script
-Put together your python script or Jupyter notebook - Google Colab is a good starting point to do an initial debug of your script.
-You can download publicly available images for this step e.g., IXI data.
+Put together your ```model_training.py``` or Jupyter notebook.
+I've previously used Google Colab as it allows free (albeit limited) access to a GPU node and debug of your script.
+For some example scripts, see:
+X
+X
+X
+You can download publicly available images to test your model e.g., IXI data.
 Once you’re happy that things generally work – you can import your script to the cluster.

 There are several ways to do this (e.g., ``rsync```), but I tend to use ```scp``` for moving my files between my laptop and the cluster:
 ### 6. Move your script to cluster